-60 Clock Hours (20 Lecture/40 Lab Hours) Prerequisite(s): None
+60 Clock Hours (20 Lecture Hours/ 40 Lab Hours)

-In this course students will receive an overview of the trades professions and learn the basics of safety equipment uses and a variety of construction prints.
-Students will learn directives and guidelines set forth by government agencies for the trades career field.
-To help students transition successfully into the college environment this course also explores learning strategies such as reading, critical thinking, test taking and using computer technology for resources and class assignments.
+In this course students will receive an overview of the trades' professions, and learn the basics of safety, equipment uses and a variety of construction prints.
+Students will learn directives and guidelines set forth by government agencies for the trade's career field.
+To help students transition successfully into the college environment, this course also explores learning strategies such as reading, critical thinking, test-taking, and using computer technology for resources and class assignments.